janikvonrotz/ebas/README.md

 # Requirements

-To make this application work with your database it has to meet the follwing requirements:
+To make this application work with your existing database, it has to meet the follwing requirements:

 * ID must be the first field on every table
 * ID must be an Auto Increment
-* No foreign keys (working on it)

 # Install